unicode-org/icu/docs/processes/cldr-icu.md

   files are used in addition to the CLDR files as inputs to the CLDR data build process for ICU):
-  * The primary file to edit for adding/removing locales and/or collation and rbnf data is<br>
+  * The primary file to edit for adding/removing locales and/or collation and `rbnf` data is \
-    `$TOOLS_ROOT/cldr/cldr-to-icu/build-icu-data.xml`.
+    `$ICU_DIR/tools/cldr/cldr-to-icu/config.xml`.
   * There are some files in `icu4c/source/data/xml/` that may need editing for certain additions.
-This is especially true for brkitr additions; however there are rbnf files there that add some rules.
-The collation files there mainly hook up the UCA collation rules in `icu4c/data/unidata/UCARules.txt` to the collation data.
+This is especially true for `brkitr` additions; however there are `rbnf` files there that add some rules.
+The collation files there mainly hook up the UCA collation rules in `icu4c/source/data/unidata/UCARules.txt` to the collation data.
 To process these files, certain CLDR dtds are copied over to ICU.